dotnet/csharpstandard/standard/expressions.md

 -   A namespace.
 An expression with this classification can only appear as the left-hand side of a *member_access* ([§11.7.6](expressions.md#1176-member-access)).
 In any other context, an expression classified as a namespace causes a compile-time error.
 -   A type.
 An expression with this classification can only appear as the left-hand side of a *member_access* ([§11.7.6](expressions.md#1176-member-access)).
 In any other context, an expression classified as a type causes a compile-time error.
 -   A method group, which is a set of overloaded methods resulting from a member lookup ([§11.5](expressions.md#115-member-lookup)).
 A method group may have an associated instance expression and an associated type argument list.
 When an instance method is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).
 A method group is permitted in an *invocation_expression* ([§11.7.8](expressions.md#1178-invocation-expressions)) or a *delegate_creation_expression* ([§11.7.15.6](expressions.md#117156-delegate-creation-expressions)), and can be implicitly converted to a compatible delegate type ([§10.8](conversions.md#108-method-group-conversions)).
 In any other context, an expression classified as a method group causes a compile-time error.
 -   An event access.
 Every event access has an associated type, namely the type of the event.
 Furthermore, an event access may have an associated instance expression.
 An event access may appear as the left-hand operand of the `+=` and `-=` operators ([§11.18.4](expressions.md#11184-event-assignment)).
 In any other context, an expression classified as an event access causes a compile-time error.
-When an accessor (the `add` or `remove` block) of an instance event access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).
+When an accessor of an instance event access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).

 A property access or indexer access is always reclassified as a value by performing an invocation of the *get_accessor* or the *set_accessor*.
 The particular accessor is determined by the context of the property or indexer access: If the access is the target of an assignment, the *set_accessor* is invoked to assign a new value ([§11.18.2](expressions.md#11182-simple-assignment)).
 Otherwise, the *get_accessor* is invoked to obtain the current value ([§11.2.2](expressions.md#1122-values-of-expressions)).